SMS Technology

 This page provides a brief explanation for you on the basics of the SMS technology along with a fact sheet, as well as links to pages detailing the technology.

 The SMS technology was created by GSM pioneers in Europe.
 The standardization process is led by the European Telecommunications Standards Institute (ETSI).
-The SMS technology was created to provide an infrastructure for the transportation of short messages containing a maximum of 140 bytes (8 bit objects) of useful data in mobile telecommunication networks.
-The transportation is done in the GSM signaling path in traditional GSM networks, and as GPRS packets in GPRS networks.
+The SMS technology was created to provide an infrastructure for the transportation of short messages containing a maximum of 140 bytes (8-bit objects) of useful data in mobile telecommunication networks.
+The transportation is done in the GSM signalling path in traditional GSM networks, and as GPRS packets in GPRS networks.
 Messages are composed using the PDU specification.
 An SMS is a binary string containing all the necessary information to form the message header needed for transportation and the message body containing the payload.
 The basic addressing scheme of SMS messages are mobile telephone numbers called MSISDN.

 Standard: GSM (ETS 03.40)

-Transport technology: GSM Signaling Path, GPRS
+Transport technology: GSM Signalling Path, GPRS

 Transport protocol: Short Message Protocol